Europe Trip. Day 3: Paris, France

 Alaaa... dah ramai orang ke?

-Her name was actually Lisa Gheradini
+Her name was actually Lisa Gherardini.

 Nasib baik boleh menyelit ke depan!

-I guessed it was an A4 size of portrait
+I guessed it was an A4-sized portrait.

-We took a break for a while..
+We took a break for a while.

 ... and enjoying the painting on the ceiling